 If you have the luxury of owning artificial grass you likely enjoy the ultra low maintenance that comes with it.
 If you are experiencing weeds growing through your artificial grass it's not only annoying, it defeats the purpose of choosing artificial in the first place.
 The reality is that any artificial grass installed properly should never experience weeds beyond the odd spot weed that can develop from a random blown in seed landing on the surface of the grass.

+What is the best way to control weeds growing in artificial grass?
 If you are seeing weeds in your artificial grass, namely bindweed, it's very likely that the sub base was not prepared adequately.
 It's imperative that organics are removed from the soil and replaced with a 4" to 6" layer of crusher chips or road base.
 This layer needs to be packed and soaked so it creates an almost concrete-like layer that not only prevents weeds from punching through but also creates a sturdy base for the artificial grass.
 A properly prepared base will keep weeds at bay and increase the durability of the grass over it's lifetime.

 In order to eliminate weeds already growing in artificial grass we recommend consulting a professional artificial grass installer to get to the root of the problem.
 An expert in the industry will determine what's causing the problem and how to remedy it.
 It may need to be rolled back and a weed barrier placed underneath the turf or it may require a complete restructuring of the sub layer.

 If you have any questions about removing bindweed from artificial grass in Kelowna and surrounding Okanagan Valley be sure to contact us.
 We take pride in being a reliable source for information, advice and professionalism in the Canadian artificial grass industry.